Meet the Admissions Staff

 After receiving her BA in English from the University of Pennsylvania, Linda returned to teach middle school at Akiba.
 Eventually, her four children progressed through synagogue nursery school, Solomon Schechter Day School, and finally Akiba, from which they all graduated—a culmination of continuous involvement in Jewish education of 27 years.
 In the midst of this activity, Linda was named a Jerusalem Fellow, a fellowship for senior Jewish educators, and the family spent three years in Israel.
 This followed six years at the Board of Jewish Education of Greater New York where she and husband, Stephen, co-edited World Over Magazine, a national children’s publication.
 On their return to the US in 1986, Linda and Stephen founded a Jewish educational publishing business, working closely with The Jewish Agency and its Israel youth trips.

 In 2000, Linda was asked to head a new Reform middle school in Atlanta; that was followed by an appointment as Solomon Schechter Day School Middle School principal in Chicago.
 In 2007 Linda joined Lehrman as Director of Admissions.
-She received her MA from The Jewish Theological Seminary in 2003, and is currently a doctoral student in Curriculum and Instruction at Barry University.
+She received her MA from The Jewish Theological Seminary in 2003, and her PhD in Curriculum and Instruction from Barry University in 2016.

 Born in Barcelona, Ruth left at the age of six and lived in the Caribbean, Long Island, and Boca Raton before coming to Miami Beach in 1992.
 Ruth graduated from Hofstra University with a degree in Psychology.
 At Lehrman since 2005, she feels she has found her dream job.
 In her free time, Ruth can be found at the beach, snorkeling or bike riding.
 She likes to read mysteries and history and wishes she had the time to read even more.